harosama/Picoctf2024_writeups/forensics/Blast from the past/Blast _from _the _past.md

 <h4>5/open the modified  file in any hexeditor tool (i use hexed.it)</h4>
 <h4>6/search about this date 1970 </h4>
-i don't find it in the the first time but i find this
+i don't find it in the first time but i find this

 ![Alt text](challenge_img/6.png)